muralikrishna8/unit_conveter/README.md

-This is a smalle unit converter application developed for android.
+This is a small unit converter application developed for android.